 So fall is a fickle season.
 Many people don’t realize that the fall colors depend on rainfall.
 This means that peak fall foliage in the US varies each year.

 In general, you’ll want to visit national parks for fall colors between September and November.
 Keep in mind, each geographic region has different times for the fall peak.
 We’ve included these times in this guide.

-2020 has been nothing but normal.
-The US Parks Service has created a mostly-online system for timed reservations, daily parks pass purchases, and permit reservations.
+The US Parks Service has created a mostly online system for timed reservations, daily parks pass purchases, and permit reservations.
+Check in advance for your specific park.
 Buy your digital entrance passes and other reservations in advance at Recreation.gov.

 The Best National Parks in the USA for Fall Colors

 You can find amazing national parks for fall colors across the USA.
 In fact, there are so many great spots to visit, you may want to just plan a road trip this fall!